Linux Date Problem – 1 month ago date bug

 A little bit more investigation instead of just displaying CCYY-MM and showing the whole date it shows ‘1 month ago’ as being 2nd March.
 That is 29 days ago, suggesting it knows the previous month was February, it also knows in 2016 that February had 29 days in it (leap year), and took current date – 29 to get 1 month ago.
 Now therefore, you can see the 1 month ago date BUG !!!

-Check out - How to convert a wav to mp3 using ffmpeg
+Check out - How to extract emails from a PST file using Bash on Centos

 So how to get around it?